-- Must complete one or more developmental courses in math and/or English to complete the one-year Early Childhood Education State Certificate and said courses exceed the 52-credit limit. - 2.
+- 1. Must complete one or more developmental courses in math and/or English to complete the one-year Early Childhood Education State Certificate. - 2.
 Are within a few courses of completing their Early Childhood Education one-year State Certificate, but could benefit from enrolling in one or two courses required for an Early Childhood Education Associate's degree as they complete their State Certificate. - 3.
 Have at least an Associate's degree in Early Childhood Education or related degree as defined by DCYF, but need specific courses to retain employment.
-Communication from employer or DCYF requiring needed courses must be documented.
+Communication from employer or DCYF requiring needed courses must be documented. - 4.
+AAS-T transfer requirements exceed 45 credits (note: students may not exceed 97 credits)

-Colleges must track any waivers that they approve and complete the waiver section of the quarterly report with all waivers for each quarter.
-In the event the college has a student who may need a credit waiver, but does not fully meet the above criteria, please contact the Program Administrator for additional guidance.
+Colleges must track any waivers they approve and complete the waiver section of the quarterly report with all waivers for each quarter.
+In the event the college has a student who may need a credit waiver but does not fully meet the above criteria, please contact the Program Administrator for additional guidance.